Behavior Market Fit

 Validation rules

-- Environment supports it ≥ 6/10 where it naturally occurs.
+- Context Fit ≥ 6/10 where it naturally occurs.

 - Users report the behavior as exciting/compelling when shown realistic examples and first‑run prototypes.

-Use the Behavioral State Model to score the eight components and identify the limiting factor (minimum component rule).
+Use the Behavior Fit Assessment to screen candidate behaviors quickly.
+For deeper diagnosis (and to identify the limiting factor via the minimum‑component rule), use the full Behavioral State Model.
 Report Δ‑B for the behavior after a small intervention and the observed TTFB.

 Failure tell: If users say they want the outcome but avoid the behavior in a realistic context, you do not have Behavior Market Fit.